babashka/cli/README.md

 (cli/dispatch table args {:prog "mycli" :help true})
 ```

+If the installed command has a different name, e.g. a distro renames it, pass
+`--prog <name>` when generating the snippet to register that name instead:
+`mycli org.babashka.cli/completions snippet --shell zsh --prog sq`.

 Completion goes through a hidden `org.babashka.cli/completions` subcommand group
 that `dispatch` adds for you. `mycli org.babashka.cli/completions snippet --shell
 <shell>` prints the install snippet for that shell. `babashka.cli` only prints it to